-In light of the benefits of settlement, the parties' settlement falls within "a range of reasonableness with respect to a settlement-a range which recognizes the uncertainties of law and fact in a particular case and the concomitant risks and costs necessarily inherent in taking any litigation to completion."
+The parties' settlement, therefore, falls within "a range of reasonableness with respect to a settlement-a range which recognizes the uncertainties of law and fact in a particular case and the concomitant risks and costs necessarily inherent in taking any litigation to completion."
 In re Domestic Air Transp.
 Antitrust Litig., 148 F.R.D. at 323; see also id. at 326 (A court "should consider the vagaries of litigation and compare the significance of immediate recovery by way of the compromise to the mere probability of relief in the future, after protracted and expensive litigation.").
 Indeed, "it has been held proper to take the bird in the hand instead of a prospective flock in the bush."
 Id. (internal citation omitted).

-D. The parties' agreement reflects a full awareness of the risks and uncertainties associated with this complex matter.
+D. The parties reached their agreement in connection with this complex matter only after being fully apprised of the risks and uncertainties associated with it.